ExodusMovement/qaf/README.md

 <img src="qaf.svg" alt="qaf logo" width="96">

+## Quick facts

-This work is the result of investigating a stores pattern based on React's new context API (`16.3.0`).
+- Based on React's new context API (`16.3.0`).
+- Every store is a React component (state as a component).
+- Actions, computed values, lifecycle methods and more.
+- No dependencies, all just React goodness.
+- ~2 KB in size, with < 100 lines of code.

 ## Installation